 2. Arrange transportation for your dog.

-The animal shelter will work with you to arrange transportation.
+The animal shelter will work with you to arrange transportation abroad.
 If there’s enough time and you have an animal-friendly airline you might be able to arrange to take the dog with you on your flight home.
 Be sure to inquire about the timing of the certification so you can determine if this might be feasible.

 If you are transporting the dog yourself, be sure to go over the rules and regulations of your airline for dog travel.
 Make sure you have an approved airline carrier and all the paperwork squared away before the flight.
-Visit the airline's website or contact their customer service to determine any additional requirements.
+Visit the airline's website or contact their customer service to determine any additional requirements for overseas travel.
 To limit stress on the dog, it’s important to try and secure a direct (non-stop) flight so there will be as few interruptions as possible!
 If you are unable to transport the dog yourself, most reputable rescue groups experienced with international adoptions will try to find a volunteer to travel with your dog.
 The flight volunteer is typically a vacationer who is returning home to an area not far from you.

 On the day of the flight, your dog will either travel under the seat in an airline approved carrier or will make the trip in the pet area of the cargo hold.
 Dogs are not sedated during the flight but most dogs will just sleep throughout the flight.